Parameterized Complexity of Efficient Sortation: Structural Parameters

 \section{Structural Parameters}

 In our final section, we turn towards a graph-structural analysis of the considered parcel sortation problems.
-We note that at first glance, it may seem difficult to identify a ``reasonable'' graph-structural parameter that could be used to solve \pfixed\ or \pvar: the \NP-hardness of both problems on an orientation of a star (\cite{VanDyk_2023} in combination with \cref{fact:pvar_pfix_pathlen_tw}) rules out not only the use of treewidth (as by far the most widely used structural graph parameter), but also a range of other much more restrictive parameterizations such as treedepth~\cite{sparsity}, the vertex cover number~\cite{BhoreGMN20,CyganLPPS14,Zehavi17} and various directed variants of treewidth~\cite{GanianHKLOR14,GanianHK0ORS16}.
+At first glance, it may seem difficult to identify a ``reasonable'' graph-structural parameter that could be used to solve \pfixed\ or \pvar: the \NP-hardness of both problems on an orientation of a star (\cite{VanDyk_2023} in combination with \cref{fact:pvar_pfix_pathlen_tw}) rules out not only the use of treewidth and its directed variants~\cite{GanianHKLOR14,GanianHK0ORS16}, but also a range of other much more restrictive parameterizations such as treedepth~\cite{sparsity} and the vertex cover number~\cite{BhoreGMN20,CyganLPPS14,Zehavi17}.

 The above situation is not unique: there is a well-known example of another routing problem---\textsc{Edge Disjoint Paths}---which suffers from a similar difficulty, notably by being para\NP-hard even on undirected graphs with vertex cover number $3$~\cite{FleszarMS18}.
 But for \textsc{Edge Disjoint Paths}, one can achieve fixed-parameter tractability when parameterizing by the combination of treewidth and the maximum degree~\cite{GanianOR21}, while for \pfixed\ and \pvar\ we can exclude tractability even under this combined parameterization by recalling~\cref{thm:pvar_pfix_deg_tw}.